 Sports & Recreation

-Skin cancer screening for every outdoor role on the roster
+Skin checks for every outdoor role on the roster

 Full-time coaches, casual lifeguards, seasonal instructors — your outdoor staff work different hours but share the same UV risk.
-Flare covers them all.
+Flare covers them all with direct-to-clinician skin checks.

 Why sports & recreation struggles with screening